-Even if you trimmed your beard with a trimmer at its closet setting, there’s a good chance you’ll still get a remnant of the 5 O’clock shadow.
-So, what exactly is the 5 O’clock shadow beard and how do you stop 5 O’clock shadow from happening?
+Let’s face it, even if you trimmed your beard with a trimmer at its closet setting, there’s a good chance you’ll still get a remnant of the ol’ 5 O’clock shadow showing.
+So, what exactly is the 5 O’clock shadow beard and how do you stop a 5 O’clock shadow from forming?

-In this guide, we’ll be sharing everything about the term, possible causes, and show exactly how do you stop 5 O’clock shadow.
+In this guide, we’ll be sharing everything about the term, and possible causes, and explain exactly how to stop a 5 O’clock shadow.
 Let’s begin!

 Also Read: Save Money with Safety Razor – Here’s How